Social Security checks could become larger soon: Here’s why

 (The Hill) — People on Social Security could see a huge spike in their checks from a cost-of-living adjustment (COLA) that is itself a result of inflation.

-In a letter sent on Tuesday, Senior Citizen League policy analyst Mary Johnson said recipients could see an 8.7 percent COLA spike next year.
+In a letter sent on Tuesday, Senior Citizen League policy analyst Mary Johnson said recipients could see an 8.7% COLA spike next year.

 That’s a huge increase reflective of the high inflation people are experiencing across the country, though at the same time it is actually a smaller COLA than the SCL projected just a month ago.
-At the time, Johnson was forecasting a 9.6 percent hike.
+At the time, Johnson was forecasting a 9.6% hike.

 “After evaluating the August consumer price data, what I’m finding clearly illustrates the weakness in our inflation adjustment system for Social Security.
 My COLA estimate has dropped to 8.7% almost a full percentage point from the 9.6% that I forecast last month, Johnson wrote in her letter.

-This is also the highest COLA increase since 1982 when the Social Security Administration (SSA) estimated a 7.4 percent increase in the cost-of-living adjustment.
+This is also the highest COLA increase since 1982 when the Social Security Administration (SSA) estimated a 7.4% increase in the cost-of-living adjustment.

 That might not translate into much more money for people living on their Social Security checks, however, given rising costs for goods and healthcare expenses.